hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

 The request body is deserialized as a POJO by built-in Jackson `JsonDesearilizer`s, it is annotated with a `@Body` annotation to indicate which target class it will be desearilized to.
-After the post data is saved, set the response header `Location` to the URI of accessing the new post.
+After the post data is saved, set the response header `Location` value to the URI of the newly created post.

 Run the application, and try to add a post via `curl`, and then access the newly created post.